Managing Society by Television

 The danger is that the media can become overwhelmed by a need for political correctness.
 It doesn’t want to offend anybody or any group in society.
 A cabal of do-gooders.

-If I wanted to produce a show that was targeted at lad culture would I find a broadcaster who was willing to air it?
+If I wanted to produce a show targeted at lad culture, would I find a broadcaster willing to air it?
 I think not.
 There would be too many sensitivities.
-And yet in any traditional bar there are groups of guys who enjoy a bit of banter which touches on sexism, racism and homophobia.
+And yet in any traditional bar, there are groups of guys who enjoy a bit of banter which touches on sexism, racism and homophobia.
 Should such an audience be catered for?
 Why is it not acceptable for these people to get media representation?

-We are too scared that we might offend.
+We are too scared to offend.
 Our language, our humour, our behaviour must be sanitised.

-This manipulative management argument is very different from the one of protectionism.
-The media must undoubtedly offer protections for society.
-For example, having watershed times to ensure unsuitable programmes are not seen by children or having programme content warnings.
-Managing what is shown as a form of censorship can have much more worrying connotations.
+This manipulative management argument is very different from that of protectionism.
+The media must undoubtedly serve as a safeguard for society.
+For example, having watershed times to ensure unsuitable programmes are not shown to children, or including programme content warnings.
+Managing what is shown can have much more worrying connotations.

 Newspapers are less squeamish about their content.
 Different papers will appeal to different groups of people.
-They tend to be far more reflective of their target audience rather than specifically trying to shape that audience (that is not to say that no manipulation occurs!).
+They tend to be far more reflective of their target audience than to specifically shape it (that is not to say that no manipulation occurs!).

-Given their pervasiveness and their influential power, the way that broadcasters are being manipulative must raise concerns.
+Given their pervasiveness and influence, the way broadcasters are being manipulative must raise concerns.

-We should recognise the aspirational desire to create a better world and that broadcasters can have a role in shaping that future.
-However, this does not mean that it is right, that it is good for us, that it does not need controlling.
+We should recognise the aspirational desire to create a better world and the role broadcasters can play in shaping that future.
+However, this does not mean it is right, good for us, or that it does not need controlling.

 Leave a comment